Kate is an avid sleeper and is passionate about doing it daily. She has owned many mattresses and considers herself a mattress connoisseur.

 The biggest downside to this mattress that I found, is that the company is so young.
 There hasn’t been time to see if the mattress is as durable as the company claims.
 If you need the guarantee of a big name brand that’s been in business forever behind your purchase, Casper isn’t the right one for you.

 The quality and construction of the Casper outweigh the risk of investing in a brand new (by business standards) company.
 The company focused on one mattress for a while before introducing new products within the line, and they’ve knocked it out of the park.

 It’s a very comfortable mattress regardless of what position I’m sleeping in, and the open cell foam helps keep temperatures regulated.
 The edge support is great, and the zoned support layer helps prevent any serious pressure point pain or overextension of my spine.
 There's even a matching Casper brand box spring that we plan to get in the next few weeks.

 The price, however.
 That’s the clincher.
 You don’t need to spend a small fortune to get a mattress that feels like a luxury.
 Casper set out to disrupt the way people bought mattresses, and they succeeded.

 What kind of torture device is your current mattress?
 What’s your most common sleep position?
-Let me know in the comments below and if this review helped you make up your mind!
+Let me know in the comments below, and tell me if this review helped you make up your mind!

 © 2018 Kate Stroud